headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 ## Overview

-Story Forge is a self-hosted AI novel writing and production studio.
+Story Forge is an AI-assisted series development studio that turns a story idea into a complete writing blueprint before a single chapter is written.

 It connects to two services running on your AI machine -- LM Studio for text generation and ComfyUI for all media generation -- and uses a Supabase database to store your project data.
 Nothing is sent to any third-party AI cloud.

 The application covers the full authoring lifecycle: brainstorming, world-building, outlining, scene-by-scene writing with AI assistance, consistency checking, and then a full production pipeline that turns finished chapters into audiobook-style video content suitable for YouTube upload.